splash-img-tpt

 The cocktail renaissance has found mixologists dusting off bottles that once sat unused at the end of the bar.
 The French liqueur Green Chartreuse is one such bottle and its renewed popularity has also resurrected forgotten libations which take advantage of its complex blend of 130 herbs and spices.
 According to legend, The Last Word came slinking out of Detroit's speakeasies during Prohibition.
 Despite its century-old vintage, its mix of bitter and sweet with a botanical allure and hearty gin kick is bracingly modern and utterly delightful.

-Hot Remix Replace Maraschino liqueur with orange liqueur, and The Last Word is branded as The Written Word.
-Though the flavor profile goes from cherry to citrus, its botanical kick remains the same.
+Replace Maraschino liqueur with orange liqueur, and The Last Word is branded as the Written Word.
+Though the flavor profile goes from cherry to citrus.
+You can also switch up the botanical kick by using Yellow Chartreuse instead of Green Chartreuse.

 Leave a comment